lapshubdev/device/CONTRIBUTING.md

 **CONTRIBUTING.md**

-# Contributing to Racetrack Hero
+# Contributing to LapsHub

-Thank you for considering contributing to Racetrack Hero!
+Thank you for considering contributing to LapsHub!
 We welcome contributions from the community to help improve and grow our project.

 ## How to Contribute

-To contribute to Racetrack Hero, please follow these steps:
+To contribute to LapsHub, please follow these steps:

 1. Fork the repository to your GitHub account.
 2. Clone the forked repository to your local machine.